Skip to Content

 Highlights: Gentle, Vigilant, Loyal

-Like the Lhasa Apso, the Tibetan Terrier tops of the list of least intelligent dog breeds.
-These dogs are fiercely loyal and protective of their own.
-Despite being a terrier, they’re quite gentle and reserved in the home.
+Like the Lhasa Apso, the Tibetan Terrier tops off the list of least intelligent dog breeds.
+However, these dogs are fiercely loyal and protective of their own.
+Despite being a terrier, they tend to be gentle and reserved in the home.

 Tibetan Terriers can be stubborn dogs with an independent mind.
 That is, they tend to think on their own and won’t necessarily obey their masters for the sake of obeying.
 However, that’s not to say they don’t love their owners.

 In addition, Tibetan Terriers can be sensitive dogs too.
-Without some consistency, positivity and a firm hand, they may not respond well to obedience training.
-In fact, they may respond by going on their stubborn streaks, which may lead to poor obedience performance.
+Without some consistency, positivity and a firm hand, they may not respond well to training.
+In fact, it’s possible they may respond by going on stubborn streaks, which may lead to poor obedience performance.

 21. Japanese Chin

 The Japanese Chin is the most beloved lap dog to come out of Japan.
-Known for their positive and bright temperaments, there’s a lot to love with the Japanese Chin.
-Even so, they’re considered one of the lowest intelligent dog breeds.
+Known for their positive yet bright temperaments, there’s a lot to love with the Japanese Chin.
+But despite this, the Chins are considered to be one of the least intelligent dog breeds.

 However, the reason for this can be their stubborn nature.
 Despite being loving lap dogs, they can go on their stubborn streaks every now and then.
 What’s more, the Japanese Chins are sensitive dogs and don’t respond well to harsh training.